-Approved algorithms shall not use the keys generated by the module's non-Approved key generation methods.
+Non-approved cryptographic algorithms shall not share the same key or CSP as an approved algorithm.
+As such approved algorithms shall not use the keys generated by the module's non-Approved key generation methods or the converse.

 13. References and Standards